April 27, 2017

 New research shows that vision is one of the things that a concussion, or a mild traumatic brain injury, impacts most.
 Concussions often affect how the eyes work, causing issues relating to balance, dizziness, nausea, reading speed/comprehension, light sensitivity and fatigue.
 As a result, it can make returning to work, school or competitive play very difficult.

 Many pro sports leagues are already using visual testing to measure when athletes are actually healed and ready to get back into the game.
 For some concussion rehabilitation clinics, vision therapy has become an integral part of their practice.
-Consequently, NeuroTracker has also become an important tool for their post-concussion recovery sessions.
+Consequently, neurotechnologies have also become an important tool for post-concussion recovery sessions.

 It’s clear that dysfunctional visual skills affect our quality of life.
 So whether you’re suffering from vision-related learning difficulties, recovering from a concussion, or need help navigating a busy environment, vision therapy could be a beneficial solution.
 Not to mention that as digital device use increases, you’ll definitely want to fix any underlying eye issues to prevent further aggravation from digital eye strain.